bflaven/book-defining-testing-strategy-agile-po-codeception/README.md

 ## Foreword
-It all started with a double injunction: on the one hand holding a training course in Zambia on behalf of the ZNBC and on the other hand my designation as P.O on a backoffice.
+The 3 volumes of the continuous learning trilogy provide a practical synthesis on the best practices I gained as Trainer and Product Owner (P.O) of web application in the Media industry.

+- Book #1: The good and small "Zambian" guide for WordPress.
+How to run a News Website with WordPress?

+- Book #2:  Defining a testing automation strategy for a P.O. with CODECEPTION_ & WordPress

+- Book #3: Redefining a testing automation strategy for a P.O. with CodeceptJS & WordPress

-1. The Book #1 retrieves all the materials that I have brought with me for a training in Zambia on how to manage and run a news website.
+1. The Book #1 gathers all the materials that I brought with me to deliver a training session in Zambia to a team of journalists from the domestic network ZNBC on how to manage and run a news website.
 I made as intuitive and operational as possible.
-For a P.O, it is transcription of a “know-how” patiently gathered about digital project management with Agile Scrum.
 It has been transposed mostly to WordPress so anyone can leverage on it.
-It retains a maximum of good practices under usual constraints like budget, technics and team.
+It entails good practices under constraints such as budget, technical environment and team resources.

-2. My experience in P.O forced me to take a strong interest in testing.
-The idea was to overcome with "agility" and in a practical way, one of the most difficult obstacles for a webapplication (backoffice, website): user acceptance testing.
-In comparison to this testing issue, the design and evolution of a web application seems almost easier!
-Indeed, how to minimize the risk of this acceptance phase, to limit this phase in time and its "toxicity" for P.O in order to avoid regressions or side effects.
-In short, that each GO does not turn into a nightmare!
-Even though it is a collective responsibility for a team, What is a P.O worth if he/she is unable to ensure that ist product quality is acceptable?
-With a P.O (Product Owner) mindset, Book #2 & Book #3 tries concretely to answer to these questions with the help of CP (Codeception) and CPJS (CodeceptJS).
+2. The Book #2 & Book #3 present my understanding and practical experience of web application testing that I gained as Product Owner (P.O) in the Media industry.
+In these two books, I focus on user acceptance testing that is one of the biggest challenges for a PO of a large web application (back office, website).
+How to minimize the risks of the acceptance phase?
+How to master its duration?
+How to avoid regressions and side effects.
+Book #2 & Book #3 aim at answering those questions with the help of CP (Codeception) and CPJS (CodeceptJS).